Leave the airlines to us.

 Participants will have unlimited access to personal headsets so that local guides and ACIS Tour Managers can more easily communicate with the group along the way.

 Our tours are designed to help you and your students be in the moment and experience everything the world has to offer.

-Strap on your dancing shoes and prepare for a night of dancing and dinner, flamenco style.
-Consider the origins of this festive and colorful traditional art form during a walking tour of Granada's Sacromonte area before having a lesson in the steps of a flamenco-style Sevillana in one of the neighborhood's famed caves.
-Walk the short distance from the caves to dinner, then watch your teacher perform in a professional flamenco show that will inspire you to keep moving with the music all night long.
+Flex your twinkle toes and prepare for a night of dancing and dinner, flamenco style.
+Consider the origins of this festive and colorful Spanish art form as you arrive at Granada's famed Plaza de Toros, before learning the traditional steps yourself during a lesson.
+Delicious authentic cuisine follows during dinner at the bullring restaurant, then watch your instructor perform alongside others in a professional flamenco show that will inspire you to keep moving with the music all night long.
 Olé!